Orcas are Hungry

 In 1999, the State wrote its first Statewide Strategy for Recovering Salmon: Extinction is not an Option.
 The strategy recommended creating a network of organizations in seven salmon recovery regions across the state.
 Those recovery organizations wrote plans for the salmon, steelhead, and bull trout in their areas, and today are implementing those plans.
 The strategy was updated in 2021: Governor’s Salmon Strategy Update.

 The work to date, has slowed some of the declines but far more needs to be done.
 Experts estimate that only 22 percent of the projects needed is being funded today.
+Both funded and unfunded priority salmon projects are tracked in the Salmon Recovery Portal, which is an online database that houses salmon habitat recovery actions across the state.
+Priority projects are identified each biennium and submitted to the Legislature for funding.
+Local salmon recovery practitioners provide the list of projects that, if funded, would help protect and restore salmon habitat.
+Review the current list of planned projects with the Planned Project Forecast Dashboard.
 The chart below provides an overview of how salmon and steelhead are doing in Washington.

 To see more details about salmon recovery efforts and how salmon are faring in your community, visit the State of Salmon in Watersheds Web site.

 The task force developed several recommendations for increasing the number of salmon.
 Learn more about these recommendations and the progress being made.